sori424/robust-mmllm/README.md

 1. Revised the data generation code in a balanced way.

-2. Prompt variations for evaluating the robustness of the LLMs in dilemma situations.
+2. Prompt variations for evaluating the robustness of the LLMs in dilemma situations `run-prompt.py` .

-3. Prompt variations for evaluating the robustness of the LLMs in non-dilemma situations.
+3. Prompt variations for evaluating the robustness of the LLMs in non-dilemma situations run-prompt-const.py`.